 About FGCCC

 We offer a Heart of the Community Fund to help people who can’t afford the Center get access to it.
-Through that, we’ve funded a number of Gilpinites with those needs.
-We worked with the department to help bring senior insurance program coverage for folks in the county who qualified for Silver Sneakers, RenewActive, and Silver&Fit programs (through Medicare).
-This county has a large population of seniors and many benefit from the offerings that Parks & Recreation provides – along with the Volunteers of America (for senior lunches).
+Through that, we’ve funded a number of Gilpinites with those needs and also connected some of them with other programs in the county for food relief, rental costs, etc.

 These and other support activities make up the majority of our work.
 A small percentage of our time is devoted to outreach about issues that affect the Center and Department.